clbrge/svelte-proxied-store/README.md

 ## Examples

-If you have more power examples usage for proxied store, let us know!
+If you have power example usages of proxied stores, let us know!

-## key/values stores
+### key/values stores

-When stores are used to keep tracks of a collections of keys/values, a common pattern is to update and delete keys would be:
+When stores are used to keep tracks of a collections of keys/values, a common pattern is to update and delete keys could be:

 ```js
 import { writable } from 'svelte/store'